 1. Keep yourself from moving into "fight or flight" by taking a few deep breaths and reminding yourself that there's no emergency.
 This

-models emotional regulation and helps your child feel safer, so she doesn't have to fight so hard.
+models emotional regulation and helps your child feel safer, so she doesn't feel scared, which makes her fight harder.

 2. Listen.
 Try to see it from his point of view.
 Often, when people don't feel heard, they escalate.
 By contrast, when your child feels